ArturMroz/yy/readme.md

 - **Not Object-Oriented.** You don't have to wrap your head around inheritance hierarchy if there's no inheritance hierarchy.
 Also, OOP is dead, haven't you heard the news.
 - **No exception handling**.
 No more wrangling with complex error handling mechanisms.
 In YY, you can throw an exception, but there is no mechanism for catching it (we're not half-assing it like Go, with its weird panic-recover mechanism).
 - **Built-in functions.** YY's built-in functions are so reliable, you could trust them with your firstborn child.
 Just kidding, please don't do that.
+- **Partial function application.** Too many arguments to handle?
+Say no more!
+With partial function application, you can create new functions by applying some arguments to an existing function.
+This results in a simpler, more modular code that can be reused and composed more easily.
 - **No dependencies.** Unlike your needy ex, YY doesn't rely on anyone else.
 With no bloated third-party libraries weighing it down, YY is as nimble as a young yak frolicking in a field.
 Also, you won't need to worry about some random person in Nebraska giving up on thanklessly maintaining a package you depend on.
 - **Tree walking interpreter.** YY's interpreter may not be the most efficient, but it sure is leisurely.
 Sit back, relax, and let YY take its time to execute your code.
 You deserve a break anyway.